-Art Dates & Location: May Dates TBA from 1-3pm for teens/young adults at Central Baptist Church, Fountain City located at 5364 North Broadway Street Knoxville, TN 37918.
+Art Dates & Location: Spring 2020 dates TBA.
+Teen/Young Adult Workshops from 1 pm to 3 pm at Central Baptist Church, Fountain City located at 5364 North Broadway Street Knoxville, TN 37918.

 Check back for our monthly newsletter.